 For beneficiaries enrolled in the MTMP at any time during the specified time period above, the number of beneficiaries who received a comprehensive medication review.

-The average amount of time spent to complete an annual comprehensive medication review per MTMP enrollee (hh:mm).
+*Covered Part D drug as defined by Section 1860D-2(e)(2) of the MMA.
+Drugs offered under enhanced or supplemental drug benefits by Sponsors are not covered Part D drugs.

 Data file to be uploaded using Gentran or Connect Direct at the Contract level.